supabase-community/postgrestools-vscode/README.md

 - You can install the LSP server globally (e.g. via `brew` or by downloading a binary from the GitHub releases).
 Make sure that its binary is exposed in your $PATH – the extension will search it for a `postgrestools` on Darwin/Linux or a `postgrestools.exe` on Windows.
 - If no LSP server binary can be found via the above strategies, **and you have no `package.json` at the root of your repository**, you will be prompted to download a binary from `postgrestools`'s Github Releases.
 You can also do this later via the [Download Server Command](#useful-commands).
 Note that the above strategies will still take precedence.

 The found binary is copied to a temporary location in your VS Code extensions folder and run from there.
-When you restart the extension, that binary will be used, and the above places won't be searched.
+When you restart the extension, the copied binary will be used, and the above places won't be searched.

 ## Setting Up Your Project